 Damascus' career record speaks for itself.
 He won at distances of six furlongs, seven furlongs, one mile, a mile and 70 yards, 1 1/16 miles, 1 1/8 miles, 1 3/16 miles, 1 1/4 miles, 1 1/2 miles, and two miles.
 In all, he won stakes at eight different distances.
 He ran seven furlongs in 1:21 1/5 (Malibu Stakes), 1 1/8 miles in a track-record 1:46 4/5 (American Derby), and 1 1/4 miles in a track-record 1:59 1/5 under 130 pounds (Brooklyn Handicap).
 He also equaled the track record for 1 1/4 miles at Saratoga in the Travers, coming from 16 lengths back in the slop to win eased up by 22 lengths (More on that race later).
 And only two horses – Kelso and Prove Out – have won the two-mile Jockey Club Gold Cup in faster time.

-In the Woodward, billed as the Race of the Century, he demolished Horses of the Year and future Hall of Famers Buckpasser and Dr. Fager by 10 lengths (That race and the infamous rabbits has been discussed numerous times and likely will be again in September).
+In the Woodward, billed as the Race of the Century, he demolished Horses of the Year and future Hall of Famers Buckpasser and Dr. Fager by 10 lengths.
 Twice at 4 he carried 134 pounds to victory.
 In one of those, the Aqueduct Stakes, he gave major stakes winner More Scents 20 pounds.

 But here is why Damascus should rank among the greatest horses of all time, and certainly among the most durable horses ever seen.
 After winning his 3-year-old debut, an allowance race at Pimlico, in which he was slammed into so hard in the stretch it turned him sideways, he raced in 15 consecutive stakes that year alone, winning 11 (including the Preakness and Belmont Stakes) and finishing second twice by a nose and once by a half-length to Dr. Fager, in which Bill Shoemaker blamed himself for the defeat.
 And here is the truly remarkable part.
 The intervals between his races were 2 weeks, 3 weeks, 1 week, 2 weeks, 2 weeks, 3 weeks, 10 days, 3 weeks, 1 week, 3 weeks, 2 weeks, 16 days, 26 days, 28 days, and 2 weeks.
 That’s 15 races with an average length time between races of 16 days.
 And he actually got stronger as the year went on.